metason/ARlog/README.md

 * Keep screen video and 3D view in sync (view in 3D what the device camera looked at)
 * Highlight results of CV and ML in recorded screen video
 * List of events in a time-sorted table
-* Detailed data on events in a console
+* Detailed data on log events and of 3D scene elements in a console
+* Device and app info: Device model, OS version, screen size, main memory, app version, ...
-* Create and manage issues (comments, ideas, bugs) within the session timeline
+* Create and manage issues (failed tests, comments, ideas) within the session timeline
+* See report of session analysis

 ## ARlog Functions
 ### Auto-Logging of AR activities